notmadis/homelab/README.md

 docker compose up -d
 ```

 Applications can currently be accessed on server ip.
+Nginx proxy manager can be set up as well.

 ## Apps